 For the final project of my degree, I wanted to create images that portrayed fat women in a positive light, because it is very rare that you see anyone over a size 16 in any form of media not being criticised for how she looks (despite the average body size in Australia and New Zealand being a size 16) or in a story along the lines of “I was fat and hideous and then I embarked on x crazy diet and now I’m slim and beautiful”.
 Everyone needs to have positive role models, and through my blog I hope to be one of those positive influences that tell women that no matter what their body size it’s okay to love yourself and that it’s possible to find nice clothes for bigger bodies.

 In her TEDxTALK titled “Why It’s Okay To Be Fat”, Golda Poretsky from Body, Love, Wellness spoke about the need to love and accept oneself – I think that this is an extremely important message and one that I am a big advocate of.
 This is the perfect lead in to my project, because I want to empower women to love themselves and celebrate their bodies through their clothing choices.

 With this in mind, I decided that I wanted to create a body of work that encouraged and inspired other women to love their bodies.
 I wanted to challenge the “fashion rules” that society seems to dictate.

 Don’t wear sleeveless tops.
 Don’t wear pencil skirts.
 Satin, bikinis, stripes, fitted clothing that highlights your body shape, loose clothing that doesn’t highlight your body shape.
 Don’t wear white.
 Only ever wear black.

-Soon, I’ll be sharing some of the photos with you.
+I’ve shared some of the photos with you here.
 I hope you find them as beautiful and inspirational as I have!
-If you’d like to be part of this project, please get in contact with me here.
+If you’d like to be part of this project, please let me know.